lgreil/sheetmanagement/README.md

 # Sheetmusic Database

-This is a Flask-based web application for managing a database of musical pieces, composers, and arrangers.
-The frontend is built using Vue.js.
+This is a Flask-based web application with a Vue.js frontend for managing a database of musical pieces, composers, and arrangers.

 ## Features

 - User authentication (login/logout)
 - CRUD operations for musical pieces, composers, and arrangers
+- Responsive UI built with Vue.js
+- Real-time data updates
-- User management for admin users
+- User management with role-based access control
-- Import musical pieces from JSON and TSV files

 ## Setup